kijv/sutairu/packages/stitches/README.md

 ## So what's different?

 * 100% backwards compatible with @stitches/core and @stitches/react
-* PostCSS plugin to extract CSS on the server
+* PostCSS plugin to extract CSS on the server (expect some bugs)
-* Additional modern CSS properties
+* Up to date with CSS spec

 ## Installation